IB Exams Cancelled in the UAE: What the Non-Exam Route Means for Your Child in 2026

 University Admissions: Will NECM Grades Be Accepted?

 The IB has confirmed it is actively communicating with universities worldwide to explain the NECM and reassure admissions teams.
+Crucially, the IB has also confirmed that final transcripts will not indicate whether a student's results were awarded through the NECM.
+For universities, results are treated in the same way as any other IB grades.
+This means your child's transcript will look identical to that of a student who sat traditional exams.
 Headteachers across the UAE have stressed that IB results awarded under contingency measures hold full global credibility.
 Universities dealt with NECM results extensively in 2020 and 2021; this is familiar territory for admissions offices.

 However, "the vast majority" is not "all."
 There are important exceptions: